 Campaign finance and PACs

 Wells Fargo’s political action committees (PACs) are funded entirely through voluntary contributions by our eligible exempt team members.
 Decisions about which candidates get support are made by Government Relations state and federal directors.
 All Wells Fargo PACs report to the Federal Elections Committee and/or to state agencies as required by law.
 Contributions are made without regard to the private political preferences of the company’s senior management.

 Corporate political spending

-Wells Fargo does not use company money or resources to influence any U.S. domestic or foreign candidate elections, including assisting candidate campaign committees, political parties, caucuses, or independent expenditure or other political committees, or any other type of election related activity.
+Wells Fargo does not use company money or resources to influence any U.S. domestic or foreign candidate elections, including assisting candidate campaign committees, political parties, caucuses or independent expenditure or other political committees, or any other type of election related activity.
 The prohibition against using Wells Fargo company funds for electioneering activities includes, but is not limited to, groups organized under IRS Sections 501(c)(4), 501(c)(6), or 527.
 If, in the future, we change our policy on independent expenditures we will disclose those expenditures in our semiannual report of political disbursements and related activities, and also present them to the Board of Directors for review.

 Participation in trade association and independent groups